afquinteroj/denoFred/README.md

 ```
 const spResult = await spData.fetchData();
 ```
-Note for the txt and xls file types, spResult will return a promise and you will need to extract the data.
-Will work on better support in the future.
+Note for the txt and xls file types, ```spData.fetchData()``` will save a .zip file called fredData.zip.
+To modify the location and file name, add a third argument during class instantiation with the location and name of the file with the .zip extension.

 More to come :)